BuongiornoTexas/sleeper_service/README.md

 # PyInstaller Builds

-If you are building your own binary, I suggest starting with a clean environment and install only  sleeper_service and pyinstaller to minimise bycatch in the pyinstaller bundle.
+If you are building your own binary, I suggest starting with a clean environment and install only  sleeper_service and pyinstaller to minimise  by-catch in the pyinstaller bundle.

-# TODO
+# TODO/In Progress

+This section contains informal notes on pending implementation details and possible future fixes/extensions.

 Implementation:
 - Update module docs as development progresses.
 - Maybe add option too keep awake if audio stream detected on specific devices.
-- Sort out active/inactive icons.
-- Kill the console and convert to .pyw app.
+- Make/ask for help with better icon.
+Best described as a bit rubbish at the moment.

 Right now, wave link breaks things badly on resume from sleep.
 If Elgato don't fix this, each time we resume, we may need to:
 - (best case) restart wave link.
+Currently in beta for the beta.
+Not ideal, as Wave Link does not restart minimised.
 - check if wave link is active, kill and restart.

 For finding and restarting Wave Link: